learn-co-students/simple-partials-lab-nyc-web-080618/README.md

 We've provided a seeds file so you can have some data to play around with - run `rake db:seed` to seed the database.

 1. Remove the duplicated code in the students/edit.html.erb and students/new.html.erb files by making a partial called `students/_form.html.erb`
-2. Remove the duplicated code in the students/edit.html.erb and students/new.html.erb files by making a partial called `students/_student.html.erb`
+2. Remove the duplicated code in the classrooms/show.html.erb and students/show.html.erb files by making a partial called `students/_student.html.erb`

-<a href='https://learn.co/lessons/displaying-has-many-through-rails-lab' data-visibility='hidden'>View this lesson on Learn.co</a>